status-im/nimbus-eth2/docs/the_nimbus_book/src/attestation-performance.md

 # Monitor attestation performance

-Use the `ncli_db validatorPerf` command to create a report for the attestation performance of your validator over time.
+`ncli_db validatorPerf` is an advanced tool that helps you monitor the performance of your validator over time.

+The tool requires that you [built nimbus from source](./build.md).

 ## Steps